 Bentley replaces the final lead up and cast with a half figure eight.
 He does not specify "up through the 2s" nor "down through the 3s".
 Given that this is a replacement for "lead up" I assume the figure eight is up too.

-The dance contains the following figures: hand turn (allemande), set, circle, cast, lead, lead and cast (and probably others).
+The dance contains the following figures: hand turn (allemande), set, circle, cast, lead, lead and cast, cross go below (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

-I do not have a publication date for the dance and not know whether it is under copyright or not.
+The dance itself is out of copyright, and is in the public domain.
 The interpretation is copyright © 2004 by Philippe Callens.
 My visualization of this dance is copyright © 2021 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 My work is licensed under a Creative Commons Attribution 4.0 International License.
 Most of the dances have more restrictive licensing, see my notes on copyright, the individual dance pages should mention when some rights are waived.